 There is a lot of cultural interference with the law as regards the role of women in the society.
 What are the ways the law has devised to bridge existing gaps?
 Are there any forms of sensitization in rural communities geared towards explaining the benefits of the law?

-I was honored to lead a team three years ago that designed and structured an enterprise Fund for youth, women and persons living with disabilities for a local county government.
-We had to engage with various groups, banks, politicians and partner institutions like the UN Habitat to ensure we created a Fund in which the beneficiaries were able to access finance at a subsidized rate, encouraged to save monthly, obliged to repay their loans and trained in various soft skills such as book keeping, strategy, marketing and sales.
-In the two years the Fund has been active, it has disbursed more than $2 million to the targeted beneficiaries with 54% of these being rural women with no collateral and who would never have had access to finance.
-More importantly, the Fund has achieved a 93% repayment rate so we dispelled the notion that governments lending money to women and youth owned enterprises cannot recover their money as had been the case with the previous Funds.
+I was honoured to lead a team three years ago that designed and structured an enterprise Fund for youth, women and persons living with disabilities for a local county government.
+We had to engage with various groups, banks, politicians and partner institutions like the UN-Habitat to ensure we created a Fund in which the beneficiaries were able to access finance at a subsidized rate, encouraged to save monthly, obliged to repay their loans and trained in various soft skills such as bookkeeping, strategy, marketing and sales.
+In the two years, the Fund has been active, it has disbursed more than $2 million to the targeted beneficiaries with 54% of these being rural women with no collateral and who would never have had access to finance.
+More importantly, the Fund has achieved a 93% repayment rate so we dispelled the notion that governments lending money to women and youth-owned enterprises cannot recover their money as had been the case with the previous Funds.
 But it took a lot of local engagement of diverse groups to get there.

 Many women are deterred by their upbringing in rural settlements.
 Despite several challenges, you were not deterred from achieving your goals.
 What will you say has been your driving force?